 This is where we use the URL we took from the kubeconfig file in Rancher.
 For the first cluster, it was

 https://rancher1/k8s/clusters/c-v4cbx.
-My cluster is using a self-signed certificate, so I needed to select Skip TLS verification.
+My cluster is using a self-signed certificate, so I selected Skip TLS verification.

 Click SAVE and you’re done.